 - Abortion training lectures from the University of California, San Francisco, claim women who abort later in pregnancy do NOT do so for primarily health reasons.

-- Abortion staffers testify to having witnessed late abortions committed for non medical reasons.
+- Abortion staffers testify to having witnessed late-term abortions committed for non medical reasons.

-- Abortion providers admit late abortions are committed on healthy babies.
+- Abortion providers admit late-term abortions are committed on healthy babies.

 - Live Action’s undercover cameras captured chilling admissions of abortionists committing late-term abortions for non-medical reasons.